 Sossina Haile | Materials Science and Engineering, Applied Physics

-Area of Focus: Northwestern will lead in the creation of advanced polymers and processing methods for materials that will help solve the plastics pollution crisis and create a viable circular economic model at scale.
+Area of Focus: Northwestern will lead in the creation of catalytic systems for sustainable aviation fuel and decarbonized chemicals that contribute to creating a viable circular economic model at scale.

-The priorities set forth by the Trienens Institute Six Decarbonization Pillars shape engagement with industry partners from across the decarbonization value chain, as well as Northwestern faculty members and a team of researchers focused on pillar topics.
+The priorities set forth by the Trienens Institute R&D pillars shape engagement with industry partners from across the decarbonization value chain, as well as Northwestern faculty members and a team of researchers focused on pillar topics.